 What Makes an ITX Unique?

 - The ITX format involves civilian and military organizations in all phases of the exercise—from identifying the theme and geographic location, exercise goals and implementation to distilling key findings and recommendations for senior leaders.
 The objectives of each participating organization are given equal weight, demanding a maximum degree of cooperation.

-- The theme and geographic focus of each exercise, as well its goals and measures of success, are determined collaboratively by the participants.
-The exercise includes facilitated dialogue and work by small groups on scenarios, all of which helps build civilian-military relationships.
+- The exercises include facilitated dialogue and work by small groups on scenarios, all of which helps build civilian-military relationships.

 What Results Does ITX Achieve?

-Scenario: Deteriorating security in South Sudan, including the overrun of a U.N. compound, with response capability tested by a simultaneous earthquake in Ethiopia to explore gaps in information-sharing, clarify lines of authority, and institutionalize relationships to most effectively respond to multiple crises.
+Deteriorating security in South Sudan, including the overrun of a UN compound by rebels.
+Response capability is tested by a simultaneous earthquake in Ethiopia to explore gaps in information-sharing, clarify lines of authority, and institutionalize relationships to most effectively respond to multiple crises.